#Tutorial: Getting started with MicroPython: Sensors - Part 1

 MemoryError: memory allocation failed, allocating xxxx bytes.
-The RAM is very limited, especially on the ESP8266.
+The RAM is very limited, especially on the ESP8266 and sometimes on the ESP32-WROOM.
 If you run into this issue, you can cross-compile the python files that you want load to the board to reduce the RAM use.

-To do that, you need to use Linux (sorry) and clone the repositories:
+To do that, you need to use Linux (sorry Windows users) and clone the repositories:

 Then, go to the folder